Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Decidable Knowledge Problems

 \end{itemize} \end{exa}

-\begin{exa} Consider several of the previous example TRSs: \begin{itemize} \item The theory of trap-door commitment of Definition~\ref{example:trap-door-commit} is not a contracting TRS.
+\begin{exa} Consider the following TRSs: \begin{itemize} \item The theory of trap-door commitment of Example~\ref{example:trap-door-commit} is not a contracting TRS.
 Notice that it is missing the required projecting rules.
-For example, for the rule\\ $td(x_2, f(x_1, y, z, x_2), z) \rightarrow td(x_1, y, z)$, there would need to be projecting rules for $x_1$, $y$, and $z$.
+Indeed, for the rule $td(x_2, f(x_1, y, z, x_2), z) \rightarrow td(x_1, y, z)$, there would need to be projecting rules for $x_1$, $y$, and $z$.
 Interestingly, this theory is also not locally stable~\cite{DBLP:journals/jar/CiobacaDK12}.
-However, if we add the rules, then the theory is contracting and locally stable.
+However, if we add the rules, then the theory is contracting and so locally stable by Theorem~\ref{thm:locally-stable}.

 \item The theory of Example~\ref{example:mal-encrypt} is not contracting.
-Notice that for the rule $\mal(\enc(x, y), z) \rightarrow \enc(z, y)$, the node labeled with $z$ is moved under the $\enc$ node on the right-hand side.
+Notice that for the rule $\mal(\enc(x, y), z) \rightarrow \enc(z, y)$, the vertex labeled with $z$ is moved under the $\enc$ vertex on the right-hand side.
 This violates the requirements of Definition~\ref{def:cap-contracted}, which does not allow the $R_{gemb}$ rule (3), which would be required in this case.
 Thus, even with additional projecting rules, it cannot be made to be contracting.
 This theory is also not locally stable, as shown in~\cite{DBLP:journals/jar/CiobacaDK12}.

 \end{itemize} \end{exa}

 \begin{rem} If we consider now the TRS from the undecidability proof of Lemma~\ref{lemma:graph-embedded-undecidable} we can see that while the system is graph-embedded it is not contracting.
 The required projecting rules do not exist. \end{rem}